paperai/pdfanno/README.md

 For natural language processing, it is suitable for annotation with named entity spans, dependency relation, and coreference chain.

 [Online Demo](https://paperai.github.io/pdfanno/) (version 0.2)
-**It is highly recommended to use the latest version of Google Chrome.**
+**It is highly recommended to use the latest version of Chrome.** (Firefox will also be supported in future.)

 You can also install PDFAnno via npm:
 ```